alexbowe/leetcode-anki-with-grind75/README.md

 - Added a tag for all [Grind 75](https://www.techinterviewhandbook.org/grind75) problems.
-- [The order of these questions is important](https://www.techinterviewhandbook.org/grind75/faq) and Anki is uncooperative when it comes to changing new card order, so I sort the and add them in the order that they appear in the list.
+- [The order of these questions is important](https://www.techinterviewhandbook.org/grind75/faq) and Anki is uncooperative when it comes to changing new card order, so I add them in the order that they appear in the list.
 - Added an option (in code only) to omit LeetCode problems that aren't on the Grind 75 list.
 - Added an option (in code only) to omit premium questions (useful if you are building the deck for someone else).